withaarzoo/Coffee-and-Cookies-Button/README.md

 # Coffee and Cookies Button

-This simple HTML and CSS code creates a stylish button for a "Buy me a coffee" feature.
+This simple HTML and CSS code creates a stylish button for a "Buy me a coffee" feature .

 ## Table of Contents
 - [Preview](#preview)